Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Scott A. Gruber - Citigroup Global Markets, Inc.

 You guys have done a great job in reducing maintenance spending through your various initiatives.
-When I look at your fleet, though, you have a number of six (37:52) rigs that were delivered in 2009 and 2010.
+When I look at your fleet, though, you have a number of sixth-gen rigs that were delivered in 2009 and 2010.
 How should we think about the costs of the second five-year surveys on those assets under your new maintenance regime?

 Mark Mey - Transocean Ltd.